richardscarrott/jquery-ui-carousel/README.md

 Moves to the prev page.

 #### goToPage .carousel('goToPage', page, [animate])
-Moves to the specified 'page' (zero based), if animate set to false it'll jump straight there.
+Moves to the specified 'page' (one based).
+If animate is set to false it'll jump straight there.

 #### goToItem .carousel('goToItem', item, [animate])
-Moves to page containing item, item can be a zero based number, a vanilla DOM element or a jQuery object.
+Moves to page containing item, item can be a one based number, a vanilla DOM element or a jQuery object.
+If animate is set to false it'll jump straight there.

-#### addItems .carousel('addItems', items)
-This allows you to easily add items to the carousel whilst ensuring it's state is updated.

-items must be a jQuery object of list items.

 #### option .carousel('option', optionName , [value])
 Get or set any carousel option.
 If no value is specified, will act as a getter.